picsoritdidnthappen/poidh-v3/docs-site/docs/developers/building-on-poidh.md

 To make building user experiences easier and faster, we host a dedicated indexing service.
 This allows developers to pull relational data about bounties and claims via simple HTTP requests instead of spinning up heavy RPC node operations.

 ### api reference
-You can view the full REST API documentation, test endpoints, and inspect request/response schemas directly using the [poidh Swagger Interface](https://poidh.xyz).
+You can view the full REST API documentation, test endpoints, and inspect request/response schemas directly using https://indexer.poidh.xyz/swagger.

 ### data accuracy & trust assumptions
 * **Source Material:** The database is populated by an offchain indexer listening to onchain events emitted by the immutable poidh contracts.